 The Mesothelioma Research and Treatment Center at Moffitt Cancer Center is home to a diverse team of specialists who focus exclusively on mesothelioma.
 Every day, we further expand the mesothelioma knowledge base and come one step closer to a cure.
 Moffitt hosts numerous clinical trials, providing our patients with opportunities to access promising new mesothelioma treatments before those options are made widely available in other settings.
 Our robust clinical trial program is backed by prestigious research grants, allowing us to explore groundbreaking options such as novel chemotherapy drugs and drug combinations, surgical techniques and immunotherapies.

 Moffitt’s ambitious research efforts have contributed to our status as Florida’s only National Cancer Institute-designated Comprehensive Cancer Center and the state’s No. 1 cancer hospital.
-Furthermore, Moffitt’s mesothelioma treatment outcomes are nearly two and a half times higher than national averages.
+Furthermore, Moffitt’s mesothelioma treatment survival rates are nearly two and a half times higher than national averages.